The National accessArts Centre’s Accessible Arts Learning Campus Development

 Fall 2026

-The NaAC Fine Arts Building (FAB), designed by Iwanski Architecture, demonstrates a radical approach to blending accessibility and design while respecting the heritage designation of the old Scouts Hall.
+The Trico Communities Accessible Arts Centre (TAC), designed by Iwanski Architecture, demonstrates a radical approach to blending accessibility and design while respecting the heritage designation of the old Scouts Hall.
 This $6 million project, generously led by the City of Calgary with a multimillion dollar investment to kickstart the development, will house the NaAC’s visual arts programs and administrative offices.